 Posts by Kiran Gurung

 Tiffany is a graduate student in Curtis Huttenhower’s laboratory at the Harvard T.H.
 Chan School of Public Health (HSPH) (MA, USA).
 Her main projects involve characterizing horizontal gene transfer in the human microbiome, as well as looking at microbial composition on the Boston subways.
+She will be starting the APHL-CDC Bioinformatics Fellowship in the fall.

 Tiffany’s LinkedIn profile